Ulf3000/Huion-Switch-Screen/README.md

 Since this is a AHK script you can easily change it for yourself and use different hotkeys or make one hotkey for each monitor or whatever you like :)

-THE MEMORY ADRESS POINTERS and OFFSETS are for the driver version 15.4.1.354  .. its probably wont work on other driver versions, but its easy to find the pointers and offsets with cheat engine

 EDIT (08.01.2022):

 -  updated to driver version 15.5.1.390